Waning Crescent Moon

-The Moon does not radiate its own light, but the Moon's surface reflects the Sun’s rays.
-Half of the Moon’s surface is always illuminated by sunlight.
+The Moon's surface reflects the Sun’s rays, and half of it is always illuminated by sunlight.
 Just how much of that light we can see from Earth varies every day, and we refer to this as a Moon phase.

-In Western culture, we divide the lunar month into 4 primary and 4 intermediate Moon phases.
+In western culture, we divide the lunar month into four primary and four intermediate Moon phases.

 The Moon phases are the same all over the world, both in the Northern and Southern Hemispheres.
-The same percentage of the Moon will be illuminated no matter where on Earth you are.
+The same percentage of the Moon will be lit up no matter where on Earth you are.

-However, whether the Waning Crescent Moon looks like a banana, a boat, or even an umbrella, depends on the time, the date, your location and the Moon's position in the sky.
+The orientation of Waning Crescent Moon depends on the time, the date, your location, and the Moon's position in the sky.
 Exactly which part of the Moon is lit up—the top, bottom, or the side—also depends on how high the Moon is in the sky.

 No Crescent Moon in Calendars

-There is no common symbol for a Waning Crescent Moon in calendars as it is an intermediate Moon phase.
-Only the 4 primary phases are shown in calendars with the following symbols:
+There is no symbol for a Waning Crescent Moon in calendars as it is an intermediate Moon phase.
+Only the four primary phases are shown in calendars with the following symbols:

 = New Moon = First Quarter = Full Moon = Third Quarter